-Because the pieces are small, it’s geared for kids ages 8 and older, but use your judgement if you think your 6-year-old can handle it.
+Because the pieces are small, it’s geared for kids ages 8 and older, but use your judgment if you think your 6-year-old can handle it.

-We haven’t purchased this one yet, but it’s high on my list right now.
-The reviews are pretty great and it even won Toy of the Year in 2017!
+We haven’t purchased this one yet, but it’s on my list.
+The reviews are pretty great, and it even won Toy of the Year in 2017!

-This STEM game is geared for kids ages 8 and older, but I think it would be fun to do with 6 year olds.
+This STEM game is geared for kids ages 8 and older, but I think it would be fun with 6-year-olds.

-Basically, you look at the instruction manual to find 60 challenges (some are easy and some are difficult) and then you build it and test it out.
+Basically, you look at the instruction manual to find 60 challenges (some are easy, and some are difficult) and then build and test it out.

 It’s like a cooler version of a traditional marble run, but kids are learning spatial reasoning, planning skills, and practicing logical reasoning.